You want smart political talk without the meltdowns?

 That goes with the job.

-But Not to continue to divide Americans against each other.
+But not to continue to divide Americans against each other.

 So he just doesn't have any empathy.

-But you want to have a president who can try to put himself into the shoes, the feelings of somebody else.
+And you can disagree with somebody over all kinds of partisan issues, but you want to have a president who can try to put himself into the shoes, the feelings of somebody else.

-All right, as we continue Sean Hannity's show, and there you have Hillary Clinton.
+All right, as we continue Sean Hannity's show, and there you have Hillary Clinton, of course, there's a difference between my collusion and that of Donald Trump's collusion.

-And then of course criticizing Donald Trump for pointing fingers and scapegoating after tragedies after she had just done it.
+And then, of course, criticizing Donald Trump for pointing fingers and scapegoating after tragedies after she had just done it.

-And Hillary Clinton is a how could it not be different if they're funding a dossier that we know is filled with salacious lies, propaganda, misinformation, and distortion from the Clinton campaign and and now from Donna Brazil, we know she was running the DNC and the fix was in.
+And Hillary Clinton is how could it not be different if they're funding a dossier that we know is filled with salacious lies, propaganda, misinformation, and distortion from the Clinton campaign.

-Welcome both of you uh to the program.
+Welcome both of you to the program.

 They're probably too stoned to take it too seriously.

-No, no, no.
+Oh, no, no, no.

 By the way, I have to bail you out of trouble.